Mr. & Mrs. Something

 Mr. & Mrs. Something are an American indie folk duo of Bino and Chelsea Peck.
 They originally met while they were attending Azusa Pacific University in Azusa, California, in 2008.
 They have released two studio albums, The Closure Soundtrack and Setting Sail, a studio EP, "The Nativity EP," and have contributed to several soundtracks.

 Background

-Mr. & Mrs. Something are a husband-and-wife duo from the cities of Oceanside, California and Seattle, Washington, while they met for the first time in college together in 2008, at Azusa Pacific University, forming the group with a couple of harmonica sessions.
-He is Benjamin Leonard "Bino" Peck, who was born February 24, 1987, in Oceanside, California, with two older brothers, Jerome and Joseph.
-She is Chelsea Kothra Peck (née; Lidstrom), who was born in Seattle, Washington on March 22, 1988, where she was raised with a younger brother Sean.
+Mr. & Mrs. Something are a husband-and-wife duo Benjamin Leonard "Bino" Peck and Chelsea Kothra Peck (née; Lidstrom).
+They first met while attending college together in 2008 at Azusa Pacific University, forming the group with a couple of harmonica sessions.
+Benjamin was born February 24, 1987, in Oceanside, California, with two older brothers, Jerome and Joseph.
+Chelsea was born in Seattle, Washington, on March 22, 1988, where she was raised with a younger brother Sean.

 Music history

 The duo started in 2012, with their first studio album, The Closure Soundtrack, releasing in 2013.
 Their subsequent studio album, Setting Sail, was released on November 17, 2015.